elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 of magnitude in the case of Realm, and by 2x in the case of Chapel.
 These improvements affect any application where fine-grained tasks are used.

+Further analysis of Realm efficiency indicated many overheads due to dynamic graph construction.
+The Realm developers implemented a new "subgraph" API in response to this feedback to amortize the cost of repeatedly constructing isomorphic task graphs.
+This API is used in Task Bench to achieve further speedups, up to nearly an order of magnitude.

+Analysis of the schedulers in Chapel and X10 revealed that certain poor scheduling decisions could result in poor utilization of the CPUs on a node.
+This resulted in poor peak performance, even at large task granularities, which in some cases made it impossible to measure METG (because peak efficiency did not exceed 50%).
+We reported these issues to the systems' developers and used fixes or workarounds in our experiments.

 PaRSEC uses a task pruning algorithm to improve scalability at large node counts.
 Initial Task Bench results achieved less than the